ppy/osu-wiki/news/2025/2025-11-29-osu-world-cup-2025-quarterfinals-recap.md

 series: world_cups
 ---

-Favorites looked to assert dominance.
+Favourites looked to assert dominance.
 Underdogs had upsets in their sights.
 From full combos, solo carries and last second lead changes to matches that included blowouts, nail-bitingly close battles, and everything in between, the Quarterfinals week of OWC 2025 had it all.

 ![](/wiki/shared/news/2025-11-29-osu-world-cup-2025-quarterfinals-recap/banner.jpg)